simonesilvestroni/m2m-website/_pages/about.md

 ### War and peace

 The expression _Minutes to midnight_ is a reference to the [Doomsday Clock](https://en.wikipedia.org/wiki/Doomsday_Clock){:target="_blank" rel="noopener"}, a symbol which have represented the likelihood of a human-made global catastrophe since the start of the atomic age.

-Designer Saskia Robertson came up with a monochromatic logo which was a **re-interpretation of the radiation symbol** combined with the peace glyph.
+Thus, the logo is derivative of the radiation symbol combined with the glyph used in fallout shelter signs.

-{% include pattern-figure-cols.html image1="/assets/images/fallout-shelter.jpg" image2="/assets/images/peace-glyph.png" alt="Inspiration symbols" caption="Inspiration symbols" width="200" height="283" %}
+{% include pattern-figure-cols.html image1="/assets/images/fallout-shelter.jpg" alt1="Fallout shelter symbol" width1="200" height1="283" image2="/assets/images/radiation-symbol.png" alt2="Radiation symbol" width2="283" height2="283" caption="Inspiration symbols" %}

-{% include pattern-figure.html image="/assets/images/minutestomidnight-logo-2018.png" caption="The logo" width="290" height="300" %}
+{% include pattern-figure.html image="/assets/images/minutestomidnight-logo.png" width="550" height="170" caption="The final logo" %}